imperial/cpp-connect/README.md

 npm run dev:email
 ```

 ## Help!
-I change the database schema/seed file and need to start/seed the DB from fresh
+I changed the database schema/seed file and need to start/seed the DB from fresh

 > [!CAUTION]
 > The below will delete all data in the database!